d-wiltshire/Amazon_Vine_Analysis/README.md

 The goal of this exercise was to select a dataset of Amazon reviews (from the list <a href="https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt">available here</a>) and use an ETL process to determine whether the reviews collected as part of the paid Amazon Vine program contained a disproportionate amount of 5-star reviews relative to reviews not part of the Vine program.
 I selected the "Watches" dataset available here: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Watches_v1_00.tsv.gz

-The ETL process involved using PySpark (in Google Colaboratory) to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-The transformed data was then exported out of pgAdmin as a .csv file and loaded into a Jupyter Notebook for further transformations and analysis using Python/Pandas.
+This process took place in two major deliverables.
+First, the ETL process involved using PySpark (in Google Colaboratory) to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+Next, the transformed data was then exported out of pgAdmin as a .csv file and loaded into a Jupyter Notebook for further transformations and Vine review analysis using Python/Pandas.

+The PySpark process to create four tables in pgAdmin is detailed in the included Amazon_Reviews_ETL notebook, and the transformation process of the Vine data is detailed in the included Vine_Review_Analysis notebook.

 ## Results